seoyoungcho213/Sign2text/README.md

-# MotionDetector
+# Sign2text

-MotionDetector is not only for detecting motion from the webcam.
-It also recognizes and interprets hand gestures.
+Sign2text detects hand motion from the webcam, then translates sign language to text.

 ## Goal features: